5 Scheduling Bottlenecks

 Even with continuous batching, there’s still a source of waste: when requests in a batch have different sequence lengths, the shorter sequences need padding to match the longest one in the batch for the attention computation.
 Ragged batching eliminates this by concatenating all the tokens from different requests into a single flat sequence, with appropriate attention masks to prevent cross-request attention.

-The benefits of ragged batching combine really well with prefix caching, which we will discuss in Section 6.4.
-Here is a quick diagram showing how sharing the prefix in ragged batching can save huge amounts of compute with long shared prefixes, such as a long system prompt.
+The benefits of ragged batching combine particularly well with prefix sharing, which we will discuss in Section 6.4.
+Figure 5.8 briefly shows how sharing the prefix in ragged batching can save huge amounts of compute with long shared prefixes, such as a long system prompt.

 5.4 Request Scheduling and Prioritization